symup/100-Days-of-Python/Day 3/9-Love Calculator.md

-# 💪 This is a Difficult Challenge 💪
+## 💪 This is a Difficult Challenge 💪
+# LOVE CALCULATOR

 # lower() function
 - This function changes all the letters in a string to lower case.